 What was remarkable from a cricket psychology point of view was just how well all of the players and the umpires handled the extreme pressure of the situation.
-It is especially impressive given that the chances of a Super Over being required are about 0.5%.
 Huge credit needs to go into those who were assisting with the mental side of preparation of both the Kiwi and Pommy cricket teams.

 The Ben Stokes Miracle